ging/fiware-idm/roadmap.md

 - Sign out endpoint: for signing out user's sessions from OAuth 2.0 clients.

+- Unit tests: to be run in CI

+- PostgreSQL compatibility: for supporting this technology as an alternative of MySQL.

 ## Medium term

 The following list of features are planned to be addressed in the medium term,